CPGFinanceSystems/hibernate-postgresql-patch/README.md

 ## Usage

-Use `de.cpg.shared.hibernate.CustomPostgreSQL9Dialect` instead of standard `org.hibernate.dialect.PostgreSQL9Dialect`
+Use `de.cpg.oss.hibernate.CustomPostgreSQL9Dialect` instead of standard `org.hibernate.dialect.PostgreSQL9Dialect`
 in your application's hibernate configuration an you're done.

 ## Download

-Binaries are available on maven central with following GAV:
+Binaries will be available on maven central with following GAV:

-- groupId: `de.cpg.shared`
+- groupId: `de.cpg.oss`
 - artifactId: `hibernate-postgresql-patch`
 - version: `1.0.0`